-Understanding Dental Inlays and Onlays
+Understanding Inlays & Onlays

 Dental inlays and onlays offer an excellent alternative to "direct" amalgam or composite fillings for restoring teeth that have sustained damage but do not require a full crown.
 Unlike "direct" fillings, which are placed immediately after tooth preparation, inlays and onlays are considered "indirect" fillings, as they are fabricated outside the mouth before being bonded or cemented into place.